Argennon-Project/csgot/README.md

 and documentation.

-The CsGo language augments the normal syntax of the Go programming language to enable easy declaration of constraint systems using Go programs.
+The CsGo language augments the normal syntax of the Go programming language to enable easy declaration of polynomial constraint systems using Go programs.
 For more information see the [introduction](https://github.com/aybehrouz/csgo/blob/main/docs/intro.md).

 ### Installation

-coming soon!
+Clone the repository using an IDE that supports maven, and everything should work!